 Served in Gallipoli, where he was wounded.
 Died of dysentery in Alexandria, aged 29.

-Thomas Higginson (Captain, Shropshire Light Infantry)
+Thomas Higginson (Capt., Shropshire Light Infantry)

 Son of Mr & Mrs GF Higginson of Tenbury, Worcestershire.
 Educated at Ludlow Grammar School, winning an exhibition to Balliol College Oxford.
 He joined the staff of the OPS in 1911.